twisted-nematic57/AOC_AMS/README.md

 Mr. Wastl confidently claims on the Advent of Code website's 'About' page that ["every problem has a solution that completes in at most 15 seconds on ten-year-old hardware."](https://adventofcode.com/2024/about#:~:text=every%20problem%20has%20a%20solution%20that%20completes%20in%20at%20most%2015%20seconds%20on%20ten-year-old%20hardware.)
 Clearly he has not witnessed the horrors of BASIC execution speed on TI calculators. *Besides, my calc's design is 20 years old, not 10.*

-All execution timings are included in a plaintext file called `exectime` in each solution's respective folder.
+All execution timings are included in a plaintext file called `exectime.txt` in each solution's respective folder.
 Most of the solutions take more time to run than they do to code, and that's *after* I overclocked my calc to double its original speed.
 I know if I made these on a TI-Nspire (which uses an ARM processor many times faster than an embedded m68k) then my solutions would run much quicker, but who needs speed when you've got novelty?

 ### So what if it's running on an m68k with 140 KB RAM?
 You're coding in an interpreted language.